jeremyhahn/go-trusted-platform/README.md

 ## Support

+A [Discord server](https://discord.gg/TuJex32b) has been created for community support.

 Please consider supporting this project for ongoing success and sustainability.
 I'm a passionate open source contributor making a professional living creating free, secure, scalable, robust, enterprise grade, distributed systems and cloud native solutions.

 I'm also available for international consulting opportunities.
 Please let me know how I can assist you or your organization in achieving your desired security posture and technology goals.